nleite/nleite.github.io/about.md

 1. You know me!
 So no need to introduce myself
 2. You don't know me and google made it so we could finally meet!

-If you are in the lattest of the 2 options where's what you want to know:
+If you are in the latest of the 2 options where's what you want to know:

 * Norberto Leite
 * Software Engineer
 * Work for [MongoDB](http://www.mongodb.com)
 * Write about tech and other professional topics
-* Love python, beer and footbal (not necessarily on that order)
+* Love python, beer and football (not necessarily on that order)

 ### Why do I keep a blog?